Orchestral Concerts at the Younger Hall, St Andrews

 From September 2018 to April 2019, the Orchestra are joined by a host of exceptional international conductors and soloists for five fantastic concerts at the Younger Hall in St Andrews, Fife.

-Receive a discount of 20% (25% Seniors) and secure the best seats available when subscribing to all five main season concerts.
-Complete your subscription quickly and securely using our ONLINE FORM, over the phone with a SCO staff member (0131 557 6800), or by post.
+Tickets can be purchased directly at the Byre Theatre Box Office.
+Alternatively, you can receive a discount of 20% (25% Seniors) when subscribing to all five main season concerts via the SCO.
+Complete your subscription using our ONLINE FORM, over the phone (0131 557 6800) or by post.

 NIELSEN CLARINET CONCERTO

 MOZART Symphony No 35 in D, K385 ‘Haffner’ (18’)

 BEETHOVEN Symphony No 1 (26’)